ashish10alex/vscode-dataform-tools/README.md

 - [ ] Features such as go to definition / dependancy graph might not work with consistantly with `${ref("dataset", "table")}` or when it is multiline or a different format works best with `${ref('table_name')}` format
 - [ ] If a model returns more than ~2 million rows the BigQuery api does not seem to return any results
+- [ ] When loading current models external dependencies and current model is of type incremental it shows itself as an external dependency

 ## TODO